MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-setup-sl.md

 ## Troubleshoot and fix problems

-If you run into problems with the setup, go to [Cloud migration troubleshooting for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central).
+If you run into problems with the setup, refer to [Cloud migration troubleshooting for Business Central](/troubleshoot/dynamics-365/business-central/welcome-business-central).

 ## Next steps